NotsoanoNimus/email-spoof-prevention-filter/README.md

 - DIRECTION: `inbound only` <-- so we don't block the spoofed executive going outbound.

 ### A problem with the solution presented by this script
-As you have probably already guessed, using these filters has a catch.
+As you have probably already guessed, using these filters has a catch, **if you can't use any of the exemption options**.

-**Your CEO/executive/whatever won't be able to use his/her third-party email service to email people in your company anymore.** In my opinion, this is an even trade to stop the spoofing and to cap the risk of losing $1k+ to a spear-phishing attack.
+Your CEO/executive/whatever won't be able to use his/her third-party email service to email people in your company anymore.
+In my opinion, this is an even trade to stop the spoofing and to cap the risk of losing $1k+ to a spear-phishing attack.

 If you have a Barracuda, you're in luck.
-You can _whitelist the executive's 3rd-party email_ so that everyone is happy, and all is well.
-Just monitor the whitelist and make sure it isn't abused by someone out there that might know it!
+You can _use the SpamAssassin rule (on an ESG) through their support team, or alternatively use the regular generator and whitelist the executive's 3rd-party email_ so that everyone is happy, and all is well.
+Just monitor the whitelist (if used) and make sure it isn't abused by someone out there that might know it!

-If you don't have a Barracuda, consult with your current product support and see if you have support for "look-ahead" operators with your content filtering.
-Then you can use the "-e" option as mentioned above.
+If you don't have a Barracuda, consult with your current product support and see if you have support for "look-ahead" operators with your content filtering, or if their product uses the SpamAssassin utility.
+Then you can use the "-e" or "-c" options as mentioned above.

 ---